-In the early 16th century an Irish man by the name of Richard Joyce was fishing off the coast of Galway a week before he was to be married when his currach (boat) capsized.
+The story behind the Claddagh is In the early 16th century an Irish man by the name of Richard Joyce was fishing off the coast of Galway a week before he was to be married when his currach (boat) capsized.
 Richard was captured by pirates, taken to West Africa and sold into slavery to a Moorish goldsmith.
 Years passed and Richard escaped captivity and returned home to Ireland to find that the girl he loved had never married.
 Richard shaped a unique ring for the girl he left behind.
 The ring was fashioned of three symbols; the hands signifying Friendship, holding a heart signifying love, topped with a crown for loyalty.
 Richard and his love married and settled in the village of Claddagh.
 The village no longer exists but since those early days the Claddagh ring has been worn as a sign of Love, Loyalty and Friendship.
 When wearing the ring the heart pointed toward you means your heart is taken: the heart pointed away from you means your heart is free.
-Worn on the left ring finger, heart pointed toward you represents a wedding band.
-Although traditionally used as a wedding band, the Claddagh ring has come to be worn as a friendship ring as well.

 The Celtic Cross can be found throughout the countrysides of Ireland, Scotland, England and all the Celtic Islands today.
 Some of the cross date back to the period of the Druids when St. Patrick came to Ireland to bring Christianity to them.
 The Druids used large stone to mark territories and land masses.
 Each cross found in Ireland today will tell you a story or a part of history that is timeless to see.
 The Celtic cross is a Latin straight cross with a circle around the center of the cross.
 It was said that St. Patrick was told of a great stone that the Druid worshiped that was of circular shape.
 St. Patrick draw a Latin cross through the stone shape circle to bless it, trying to relate to their symbols of their belief to draw them to Christianity.
 This was the first recorded Celtic Cross.
 The circle today represents no beginning and no end (eternal life) and to other the circle represents the sun.
 The Celtic Cross has become a large representation of Irish culture and history.
 It is wear be many as a symbol of their culture and their faith.
 The Celtic high cross were probably the most important achievement in the entire history of Irish sculpture.
 Generally sculpted from sandstone and reaching a height of twenty feet.